Dunlop0790/LabTrack/README.md

 - **Four status lanes**: Open → In Progress → Monitoring → Resolved
 - **Priority levels** (Critical, Urgent, Monitor, Low) with automatic sorting
 - **Track tagging** for OP (Optimus Prime) and BB (Bumblebee), color-coded
-- **Instrument tagging** with predefined types (HVS, ROM400, BIM, IOM, BOM, CM, DSM, DCM, SM, WBB, ADV, ASH, BASH, USH, etc.) and unit numbers
+- **Instrument tagging** with predefined types and unit numbers
 - **Comment threads** on each issue with timestamp, author, and role
 - **Self-claim** to assign yourself with one click
 - **Browser push notifications** for Critical and Urgent issues
 - **Multiple boards** for separate teams or workflows
-- **No login required** — user name and role are saved to the local browser
+- **No login required** user name and role are saved to the local browser

 ## Tech stack

-- HTML, CSS, and JavaScript (single file, no build step)
+- HTML, CSS, and JavaScript (single file)
 - Firebase Firestore for real-time database
 - GitHub Pages for hosting

-## Setup

-To deploy your own instance:

-1. Create a free [Firebase](https://firebase.google.com) project
-2. Enable Firestore Database in test mode
-3. Register a web app and copy the `firebaseConfig` object
-4. In `index.html`, replace the existing `firebaseConfig` block with your own
-5. Push the file to a GitHub repository and enable GitHub Pages

 ## Roadmap